 So it is sobering to recall that seven decades ago many amateur astronomers had to grind their own mirror or lens and construct the telescope tube and mounting with their own hands.
-Amateurs active during the early 20th century not only required an intense interest in astronomy, they also needed the self motivation, persistence and unique mechanical skills necessary to build their own telescope.
+Amateurs active during the early 20th century not only required an intense interest in astronomy, they also needed the self motivation, persistence and unique mechanical skills necessary to build their own astronomical instrument.
 Out of their collective but solitary craft emerged the robust and colorful tradition of amateur telescope making.

 But how valid is the distinction?
 Perhaps amateurs could be limited to only those telescope makers who were enrolled students or adults employed in any occupation other than astronomer, optical manufacturer or physicist.
 The complication is that many 19th and 20th century astronomers and telescope builders started their careers as amateurs.
 Russell Porter founded one of the earliest ATM societies and went on to help design the 5 meter Palomar telescope: was he amateur, or professional?

 In this muddle, the expansive definition offered by George Ellery Hale (quoted in William Olcott's Field Book of the Skies, 1932, p.447) is helpful: